 We would suggest you to take a home pregnancy test in the morning since it is the only way you can determine whether you are pregnant or not at home.

 4 – I have been having nausea and am unable to eat any kind of meat or even being around it makes me feel sick.
 I have been sentimental and fatigued of-late.
-I along with my boyfriend am sexually active.
+Me and my boyfriend are sexually active.
 I have been experiencing little fluttering in my lower abdomen.
-I can’t say whether I am pregnant or its just sickness.
-I am really scared.
+Maybe I am pregnant or its just sickness.
+I am really afraid.
 Is it just the period or am I pregnant?

 Answer: In your case, it is quite hard to determine whether you are pregnant or not since there are certain symptoms of pregnancy that match those of period.
 So, the best way to find out is to take a home pregnancy test when your period is due.
 Take the test in the morning without taking any fluids.

-Also, ensure that you get relaxed as stressing out can further delay your period which in turn can cause more stress.
+Also, make sure to relax as stressing out can further delay your period which in turn can cause more stress.

-5 – I was supposed to have my period today but it did not happen.
+5 – My period was due today but it did not happen.
 Why is that so?
 I had sexual intercourse with my boyfriend when I was fertile but he pulled out on time.
 Previously, my period always came on time.
-I am freaking out and am yet to take the pregnancy test.
+I have yet to take the pregnancy test, so I’m freaking out.
 I can only take it three days later.
-I am tense but not so much that it would delay my period.
+Sure I am tense, but not so much that it would delay my period.

 Answer: In addition to stress, weight loss, long travel and over exercising can also delay your period.
 Your stress can delay the period by a few days but there are chances that you may be pregnant.

 A number of people only notice their pregnancy symptoms such as spotting or cramps near their period.
 But the only way to confirm your condition is by taking a home pregnancy test.
-Currently, you can only take some rest and get relaxed and wait for the test to be taken.
+Currently, you can only take some rest, relax, and wait to take your test.

 6 – I had pregnancy test one week before my period and it came out negative.
 Is there any need to take another test or the first one is reliable?